-Kate has been working with women, families and healthcare professionals for over 25 years as a doula, doula mentor and educator.
+Kate has been working with women, families and healthcare professionals for over 26 years as a Doula, mentor, birth story supporter and Doula educator.
 During this time, Kate has been actively supporting human/women's rights within the childbearing year and has a deep understanding of how continuous support, informed decision making and education are pivotal in improving birth.
 Kate believes that collaborating with survivors and victims of trauma towards best outcomes brings improved birth experiences, helps with early bonding and attachment for new families and as a result, contributes towards positive societal change.

-For the last 15 years, alongside continuing to attend to emerging families, Kate has been focused on educating, writing and delivering Trauma Informed training packages for doulas and healthcare professionals and creating 'Menopath' gatherings as rites of passage for menopausal women.
-Kate is also founder of Conscious Birthing Doula Training, TIDE, Menopath and Trauma Informed Education.
+For the last 15 years, alongside continuing to attend to emerging families, Kate has been focused on educating, writing and delivering trauma informed training packages for doulas, survivors' organisations and healthcare professionals.

 Alison is an experienced Doula and mentor who is passionate about all things birth and empowering women - whatever their circumstance.
 Alison has worked in this field in the Channel Islands and the UK.
 She moved from Guernsey to the UK in 1998, and has 6 children ranging from 13-23 years old.

 Alison has served on the Leadership Team of Doula UK since 2012 and is currently a Director as well as Head of Mentoring and Secretariat.
 She also sits on the Maternity and Midwifery Forum Advisory Panel.

-Consultant Elder in Supporting Pregnant Teens and Migrant and Asylum-seeking People.
+Consultant Elder Supporting Pregnant Teens and Migrant and

 Safeguarding Lead and Training Facilitator.